RealWeeks/learn-vue-todo/README.md

 ```

 You'll notice we used the `v-if` directive.
 The `v-if` directive will only render
-the element if the condition inside the quotes evualatues to `true`.
+the element if the condition inside the quotes evaluates to `true`.

 ## Wrap Up